 Better, Faster, Cheaper

-Good systems help you rise above the ordinary; they make you extraordinary!
+Good business systems help you rise above the ordinary; they make you extraordinary!
 There is no other way!